6 h. tour (Joined excursion)

 In the archaeological site and the museum there are boards with information about all the important things mentioned in English and German.

 There are also two other museums.
-One is the museum of the history of the Olympic Games which closes at 3:00 PM daily and is also closed on weekends, located at the end of the main street of Olympia and close to the archaeological site, which is focusing on how the athletes were training and what kind of accessories they were using.
+One is the museum of the history of the Olympic Games, located at the end of the main street of Olympia and close to the archaeological site, which is focusing on how the athletes were training and what kind of accessories they were using.
 It's a neoclassical building of unique architecture.
 The other is the museum of Ancient Greek Technology which has a lot of interesting innovations of Archimedes, beautifully presented and most of them recreated for the visitor to see.

 You will also be able to explore the modern town of Olympia, do some shopping and taste local specialties before you meet with the rest of the group at the designated area to return back to the port.
 On the way back you can discuss your experience in Olympia, ask questions and your guide will be happy to answer.